McConnells Mill State Park

 Contact the Moraine State Park office for facility seasons and hours.

-The park is about 40 miles north of Pittsburgh, via I-79, near the intersection of PA 19 and US 422.
+The park is about 40 miles north of Pittsburgh, via I-79. near the intersection of PA 19 and US 422.
+From US 422 west, the park entrance is on the left less than one half mile from the intersection of PA 19.

 GPS DD: Lat.
 40.96674 Long. -80.16918